davinkevin/AngularStompDK/README.md

 ```

 The previous version is too verbose and lead to multiple var declaration.
 You can use the function `unSubscribeNth(Nth_Subscription)` on the unSubscriber.
-The nth position is '1 based', so the first is the first (and not the item at position 0);
+The nth position is '0 based', so the first is 0 (like in an array :D).

 ```js